iOS & Android · Case Study

 Live GPS check-in

-The participant opens the app at the start of the meeting.
-GPS confirms location at that exact moment.
-Nothing is tracked outside the session.
+The participant opens the app at the start of the meeting, and GPS confirms their location at that exact moment.
+Nothing is tracked outside the session, so the app verifies attendance without becoming surveillance.

 02Zoom session monitored